The Board of Directors

-Prior to joining StatPro, he was Group Financial Controller at William Baird PLC.
-Andrew has significant experience in the financial services sector, both through senior finance roles at William Baird PLC and De La Rue plc, and also through advising financial institutions as a management consultant at Deloitte & Touche.
-Andrew is a chartered accountant and qualified corporate treasurer.
-He is a Fellow of both the ICAEW and the Association of Corporate Treasurers and served for three years on the ACT’s governing council.
-Andrew is responsible for the finance and operations functions at StatPro and has been key in all the corporate activities of StatPro since 2000 including ten acquisitions and several fund raisings.
+Prior to joining StatPro, Andrew, 55, was Group Financial Controller at William Baird PLC and has previously held senior finance roles at De La Rue plc and Deloitte & Touche.
+He is a Fellow of both the ICAEW and the Association of Corporate Treasurers (ACT) and served for three years on the ACT’s governing council.
+Andrew is responsible for the global finance function at StatPro.
 Andrew was appointed Company Secretary in 2012.
 In 2012, Andrew was awarded a ranking in the ‘Hot 20 FDs’ in the TMT sector by BDO LLP.

-Mark, 50, was appointed to the Board in 2002.
-He was previously Managing Director of Standard & Poor’s Fund Services.
+Mark, 54, was previously Managing Director of Standard & Poor’s Fund Services.
 Mark co-founded Micropal, the global fund performance analysis company in 1986, becoming their Sales & Marketing Director in 1987.
-In 1992 he became Managing Director of Micropal, and subsequently in 1997 negotiated the sale of Micropal to Standard & Poor’s, a division of the McGraw-Hill Companies.
-Between 1999 and 2001, Mark was Managing Director of Standard & Poor’s Fund Services, a business created through the merger of Micropal together with two existing Standard & Poor’s businesses and another acquisition.
-His specific responsibilities included the global development of the enlarged entity.
-Mark chairs the Group’s Nominations and Remuneration Committees.
+In 1992 he became Managing Director of Micropal, and subsequently, in 1997, negotiated the sale of Micropal to Standard & Poor´s, a division of the McGraw-Hill Companies.
+Between 1999 and 2001, Mark was Managing Director of Standard & Poor’s Fund Services.
+Mark chairs the Group’s Nominations Committee.

 Jane Tozer MBE OBE

-Jane, 65, began her career with IBM, after which she was CEO of Softwright Systems Ltd., taking it from start-up to trade sale.
-Jane has since held a portfolio of non-executive directorships ranging from the John Lewis Partnership, the DWP, the MoJ Audit Committee, to technology quoted companies and start-ups.
-She has also acted as advisor to various public sector bodies and investment banks.
-Jane is currently a non-executive director of F&C Global Smaller Companies plc, and a Non-Executive Director of Nominet Ltd, JP Morgan Income & Growth plc, Elexon Ltd, Asthma UK, the Information Technologists’ Company Charitable Trust and her local Citizen’s Advice Bureau.
-She also runs ITNEA, a networking association for Chairmen and Non-Executive Directors of quoted technology companies, and is a member of the Warwick Business School Advisory Board.
+Jane, 69, began her career with IBM, after which she was CEO of Softwright Systems Ltd., taking it from start-up to trade sale.
+Jane has since held a portfolio of nonexecutive directorships including quoted technology companies, investment trusts, the John Lewis Partnership, the DWP and the MoJ, and technology start-ups.
+Jane is currently the Senior Independent Director at F&C Global Smaller Companies plc, and a Non-Executive Director of Nominet Ltd, JP Morgan Income & Growth plc, Asthma UK and her local Citizen’s Advice Bureau.
+She is also a member of the Warwick Business School Advisory Board.
 Jane was awarded an MBE for services to the IT sector in 1991, and an OBE for services to the public service and voluntary sector in 2009.
 Jane is an Independent Director and chairs the Group’s Audit Committee.